From BR Bullpen

 Inao was invited to many parties following 1956 but could not abide the heavy drinking that accompanied them.
 To avoid such parties gracefully, he adopted the tactic of suggesting a round of golf first, in order to wear out the participants so they would not be as interested in drink.
 In following years, he would spend the off-season on workouts rather than partying.

 Inao developed a reputation as a ladies' man.
 He would go bar-hopping with roommates Yasumitsu Toyoda and Futoshi Nakanishi.
 When Inao met a girl he was interested in, he told his teammates he would return to the team dormitory.
 After they went on to another bar, Inao returned to see the girl again.
 He later would settle down and became a father of four daughters.

 1957: Setting records

 Inao was equally dominant in 1957.
 He set a Pacific League record with 35 wins and set a NPB record with 20 consecutive wins.
 The 20 wins came in a 76-day stretch in which Inao threw 10 complete games, four other starts and 17 relief appearances.
 He shattered the PL record for consecutive wins, held by Shoichi Ono (13).
+The mark stood for 56 years before Masahiro Tanaka broke it.
 He made his first Pacific League All-Star team.
 Overall, he was 35-6 with a 1.37 ERA.
 In 68 games and 373 2/3 IP, he allowed 243 hits while striking out 288.
 He led the league in wins, ERA, innings pitched and games pitched.
 He made his first Best Nine and won his first MVP award; only Eiji Sawamura and Inao have won a MVP at age 20 in NPB through 2007.
 He was 2-0 with a 2.50 ERA in the 1957 Japan Series to help Nishitetsu win a second straight title.

 1958: Postseason hero